-Diabetes and Metabolism
+Diabetes and Metabolism Division

-- Adipose Tissue Biology in Diabetes and Obesity (Lab Head: Prof Katherine Samaras)
+Adipose Tissue Biology in Diabetes and Obesity (Lab Head: Prof Katherine Samaras)

-- Beta Cell Regeneration (Lab Head: Dr Daniel Hesselson)
+Beta Cell Regeneration (Lab Head: Dr Daniel Hesselson)

-- Beta Cell Signalling (Lab Head: Prof Trevor Biden)
+Beta Cell Signalling (Lab Head: Prof Trevor Biden)

-- Clinical Diabetes, Appetite and Metabolism (Lab Heads: Prof Lesley Campbell and A/Prof Jerry Greenfield)
+Clinical Diabetes, Appetite and Metabolism (Lab Heads: Prof Lesley Campbell and A/Prof Jerry Greenfield)

-- Insulin Signalling (Lab Head: Dr Carsten Schmitz-Peiffer)
+Insulin Signalling (Lab Head: A/Prof Carsten Schmitz-Peiffer)

-- Islet Biology (Lab Head: A/Prof Ross Laybutt)
+Islet Biology (Lab Head: A/Prof Ross Laybutt)